-There are eight supply-side measures that would require a drought permit or drought order to authorise additional water abstraction.
+There are seven supply-side measures that would require a drought permit or drought order to authorise additional water abstraction.
 No construction works are required to make use of these drought permits/orders.

-The following eight sources could be affected by a STW drought permit or drought order application:
+The following seven sources could be affected by a STW drought permit or drought order application:

 - Tittesworth Reservoir and River Churnet

 - Eathorpe on River Leam

 - Brownsover on River Avon

 - Derwent Valley Reservoirs

 - Ambergate on River Derwent

 - Site G on River Severn

-- Wyelands on River Wye

 - River Dove abstraction